Queer Science Competition

 You may have heard about the achievements and experiences of gay mathematician

-Alan Turing: there’s been a film made about his life
+Alan Turing: there’s a building

 (The Imitation Game),